ebisuke/PWR-A53-B2-servo-example/README.md

 https://qiita.com/ebisuke/items/223309882abda44fd1c7

-Here's the translation of your text to English:

 # Summary
 I bought the XiaoR GEEK Raspberry Pi TH Robot and was ready to start using it, but the included library didn't work, so I had to find a way to operate it myself.
 Unfortunately, there was no information available such as source code or documentation, so I had to do some research.